-In the very early days of 2011, I was invited to lunch by a blogger-friend*.
+In the very early days of this year, I was invited to lunch by a blogger-friend*.
 In preparation for the meal, she said two promising things: “I hope you like Chinese food” and “Come hungry.”

 In her pretty apartment filled with lovely things to look at — postcards and drawings and old vinyls and slim books with soft covers — she treated me to a cornucopian spread of Chinese dishes, all of them family recipes from her mother’s kitchen.

 Among these were her Cantonese-style roasted pork ribs (siu pai gwat), sticky and lightly sweet in their caramelized protein crust, and marvelously soft underneath, so soft you could pull the bones out of your mouth neatly, with nary a shred of meat left on them.
 Paired with a bowl of steamed white rice from her adorable rice cooker — a doll-sized version I have not been able to shoo out of my covetous mind — it was an absolute delight.

 The wonderful thing about being a guest at a blogger’s table is that there is a good chance that whatever you’ve eaten and loved has been featured on their site, or will soon be, so you don’t even have to badger them for a recipe.

 And indeed, this one had.